What matters operationally

 How clean-air or charge-zone rules affect moves in Oxford

 No active clean-air or charge zone currently applies in Oxford.
-Central access controls, timed loading windows, and permit streets still drive planning: pick compliant approach roads, match arrival to bay times, and choose vehicle sizes that fit the street layout to protect timing and access.
+In practice, central access controls, timed loading windows and permit streets still drive planning: choose compliant approach roads, match arrival to bay timing, and use a vehicle size that suits the street layout.

 Practical route-planning examples